ismailraqi/EcomSolution-Front-End/README.md

 ## Installation

-1. Clone This Repo with the following link `git clone https://github.com/ismailraqi/`
+1. Clone This Repo with the following link `https://github.com/ismailraqi/EcomSolution-Front-End`
 2. inside project open new terminale and run the following line  `npm install`
-3. It's finish !

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+3. in the same terminale run `ng serve -o` .
+NB : The app will automatically reload if you change any of the source files.
+3. It's finish enjoy !